mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-09-08-alerting-on-slos.md

 1. We have selected an SLO window of 28 days - there are 40,320 minutes in 28 days.
 2. We have selected an alerting window of 1 hour - there are 60 minutes in an hour.
 3. To spend 10% of 40,320 minutes in an hour, we need a burn rate of 67,2: `(10% of 40320) / 60 = 67,2`

+Now that we have a threshold for the burn rate, we can simply configure an alert to trigger if the burn rate ever surpasses 67.2 looking at data for the last hour.

 As mentioned previously, we have adopted the "Multiple Burn Rate Alerts" approach as outlined in [SRE Workbook Chapter 5 - Alerting on SLOs - Multiple Burn Rate Alerts](https://landing.google.com/sre/workbook/chapters/alerting-on-slos/#5-multiple-burn-rate-alerts).
 Concretely we've pciked: